PrimerAI/primer-research/babybear/README.md

 # Babybear Model

-This is the code for our paper ["An inference triage model on classification and ner problems"](https://arxiv.org/abs/2205.11747).
+This is the code for our paper ["BabyBear: Cheap inference triage for expensive language models"](https://arxiv.org/abs/2205.11747).

 The code is written in python.